ChrisBAshton/smartresolution-org/view/workflow.md

 ![Mediation in action](/view/images/mediation.jpg)

 With the dispute in mediation, all communication is done through the mediator, unless the mediator proposes "Round-Table Communication" and both agents accept.
 In this case, a three-person chat is unlocked.
 At any time, either agent can revoke Round-Table Communication.

+## Modules

+If there is a relevant SmartResolution Module installed to the system, that may help the Agents to reach a resolution.

+For example, let's say we have a 'Maritime Collision' module.
+This adds a 'Maritime Collision' dispute type to the dispute-creation screen.

+With the dispute type set to 'Maritime Collision', an additional option is unlocked: Agents are able to let the module ask them structured, maritime-law-specific questions.
+The module then interprets their answers according to the law, and automatically suggests a resolution.

+Modules can help to cut out mediators altogether, if they act as 'mediator AI' - saving everyone valuable time and money.
+This is what sets SmartResolution apart from the competition.